timscott/flipit/README.markdown

 ### Where Are Settings?

-The preceding examples use the built-in `AppSettingsFeatureSettingsProvider` which uses .NET configuration as the settings store.
+The preceding examples use the built-in `ConfigFeatureSettingsProvider` which uses .NET configuration as the settings store.
 This is simple and natural in many environments.
 However, what if you want non-technical staff (or techies without production access) to be able to flip features?

 Create your own implementation of `IFeatureSettingsProvider`.
 For example, you might create `SqlServerFeatureSettingsProvider` or `MongoFeatureSettingsProvider`.
 From there it's easy to imagine a simple admin UI for feature flipping.
 Oh yeah, if you create any of these implementations, please share!